 Selfoss and Hveragerði – Where To Stay in Iceland in the Golden Circle

-It’s a great idea for a day trip.
-But for travelers touring the Golden Circle and want to stay in the area to spend more time at each location, Selfoss and Hveragerði are good locations for an overnight stop.
-Or they’re perfect if you want an extended stay to explore the southern area of Iceland.
+For travellers who want to stay close to the Golden Circle to spend more time at each location, Selfoss and Hveragerði are good locations for an overnight stop, or if you want an extended stay to explore the southern area of Iceland.

-These small towns, just 40-50 km from Reykjavik, offer plenty of overnight options.
-Most are usually less expensive than Reykjavik and have a good assortment of dining options as well.
+These two small towns, about 40 to 50 kilometres from Reykjavik, offer plenty of overnight options that are usually less expensive than Reykjavik, and have a good assortment of dining options as well.

 Where to Stay in Selfoss and Hveragerði